 - '70s Hair: Carl Bernstein sports a luxurious pompadour, spoofing Dustin Hoffman's look in All the President's Men.

-- Arson, Murder, and Jaywalking: It's the fact that Nixon is mean to his dog that gets the girls really outraged.
+- Arson, Murder, and Jaywalking: Sure, planning a break-in, spying on his political opponents, bribing witnesses and engaging in large-scale corruption, but it's the fact that Nixon is mean to his dog that gets the girls really outraged.

 - There is a short line where John Dean asks Nixon if he should be calling the dog King Timahoe by now, implying Nixon just calls all his dogs Checkers.

 - Bad People Abuse Animals: Nixon mistreating his dog is part of why the girls turn on Nixon.

 - Been There, Shaped History: In addition to accidentally exposing the entire Watergate scandal Betsy and Arlene teach Nixon the V Sign, and the Hello Dolly cookies they bring in get Leonid Brezhnev high and get help the Moscow Summit peace talks run smoothly.